 Bid bonds, for example, are required during the bid stage of a project.
 When a contractor is awarded the project, the bid bond guarantees that they will agree to take the project and complete it within the price indicated in the bid.

 Before starting work on the project, another type of construction bonds, called performance and payment bonds, will need to be posted, this time to protect against contractor default and delayed payment to subcontractors and laborers.

 Have you been appointed a fiduciary by a court in Wyoming?
-Or do you want to appeal a judgement made by one?
-These are just two of the examples that may require that you post court bonds, called fiduciary bonds or appeal bonds, respectively.
+Or do you want to appeal a judgment made by one?
+These are just two of the instances that may require you to post court bonds, called fiduciary bonds or appeal bonds, respectively.

-In the case of fiduciary bonds, they make sure you protect the interest of the person with whose assets or property you were trusted.
-In the case of appeal bonds, they are set in place to discourage frivolous court appeals.
+In the case of fiduciary bonds, they make sure you protect the interest of the person with whose assets or property you were entrusted.
+In the case of appeal bonds, they are set in place to discourage unnecessary court appeals.

 Cost of Wyoming Surety Bonds

-Our surety bond calculator on the right will give you a rough estimate of your bond price.
+Our surety bond calculator below will give you a rough estimate of your bond price.
 However, it’s always a good idea to understand how surety bond pricing works.

 The surety bond premium you will have to pay largely depends on your personal credit score.
 For a bond underwriter, this is the best indicator of the risk they undertake by underwriting each bond.
 Some other factors can also be evaluated if you choose to submit them: